QuickBooks Self-Employed Review: Features & Pricing in 2023

 You can download your bank and credit card transactions directly into your QuickBooks Self-Employed account.
 From there, you can categorize each transaction into the appropriate expense category or designate it as a personal expense.

 QuickBooks Self-Employed’s invoicing feature allows you to generate and track invoices.
-It also lets you sign up to make the invoices payable online—and if you choose this option, be aware that while bank transfer transactions are free, credit card payment rates are 2.9% plus 25 cents per transaction.
+It also lets you sign up to make the invoices payable online.
+If you choose this option, be aware that while bank transfer transactions are free, credit card payment rates are 2.99%.
 Once your invoice is completed, you can email it to your customer as a PDF attachment.
 You can also send invoices through the mobile app.

 Compared to invoices in QuickBooks Online, invoices in QuickBooks Self-Employed are not that customizable.
 While you can upload your logo and change the font color, there are no templates to choose from.
 Here’s an email and PDF preview of a sample invoice in QuickBooks Self-Employed.